xuwenyihust/lunaticlog/docs/source/quickstart.rst

 QuickStart
 ==========

 Sometimes we want to quickly test our log monitor and analyzer, to see if they can perform correctly,but don't have log sources in hand.
-Lunatilog gives you the ability to create fake log loads, which supports log rotation and content distribution control.
+Lunaticlog gives you the ability to create fake log loads, which supports log rotation and content distribution control.
 It can also stress testing the system by generating traffic spikes.

 Log Generating Summary
 ----------------------